Charles F Jackels

 Addresses an important social issue through an interdisciplinary perspective; builds creative and critical skills of writing, analysis, and quantitative reasoning; and explores, through scientific methods, one aspect of the natural world.
 Offered: W.

 This class explores several aspects of coffee, a crop critical to the economy of much of the tropical world and a beverage equally critical to the lifestyle of the developed, northern world.
-This interdependence is reflected in the fact that coffee is the number 2 traded commodity in the world, behind petroleum.
-An overview of the history and economic importance of coffee will accompany more detailed discussions of: the biological/chemical aspects of the growing and processing of coffee; the ecological considerations of organic/Fair Trade/sustainable coffee production; and the health implications of coffee consumption.
+This interdependence is reflected in the fact that coffee is the second most traded commodity in the world after petroleum.
+An introductory overview of the history and economic importance of coffee will accompany more detailed discussions of: the biological and chemical aspects of coffee production and processing, the health implications of coffee consumption, the ecological considerations of organic/Fair Trade/sustainable coffee cultivation, and the implications of climate change for coffee production.
 A connecting theme will be the examination of how the scientific method is used to address this wide range of important and interesting questions.
-A field trip to a small-scale coffee roasting company will provide a first-hand opportunity to learn about the opportunities and challenges provided by the specialty coffee market.

 Student learning goals